twitchdev/twitch-cli/CONTRIBUTING.md

  *  The Twitch CLI officially supports Mac, Windows, and Linux Intel-based systems
  *  All commands and functionality should be documented appropriately

-To confirm it will build with these systems, feel free to run `make build`.
+To confirm it will build with these systems, feel free to run `make build_all`.

 The Twitch CLI strives to have a consistent set of documentation that matches the command structure and any new functionality must have accompanying documentation in the PR.